Montmorency/Solar/README.md

-This allows for fast and safe transformation between differents systems of units e.g. planar surface areas measured in square feet, square meters, and energy values in kilowatts or ergs or british thermal units.
+This allows for fast and safe transformation between differents systems of units e.g. planar surface areas measured in square feet, square meters, furlongs..., and energy values in kilowatts or ergs or british thermal units... and so on.